Muzza1103/Project-Optimizing-Installation-Cost-of-Charging-Stations-in-an-Agglomeration-Community/README.md

 -You can confirm.
 The new library should be present in the classpath of the project

--To run the program, go to:
+-To run the program, go to the class Menu.java:
-Run --> Run Configurations --> Arguments and add those arguments to the VM : "--module-path /chemin/du/sdk/lib --add-modules=javafx.controls."

-make sure the "Use the -XstartOnFirstThrea" box is unchecked
+Run --> Run Configurations --> Arguments and add those arguments to the VM : "--module-path /path/of/the/sdk/lib --add-modules=javafx.controls." make sure the "Use the -XstartOnFirstThrea" box is unchecked

+Run --> Run Configurations -> Program Arguments --> add the path of the file containing the data of the community of agglomerations.

+-You can now run the class Menu.java.

 ### To run directly from the bash terminal